ros-misc-utilities/ffmpeg_image_transport/README.md

 ### Subscriber (viewer)

-The subscriber has only one parameter, which is the map between the encoding that was used to encode the frames, and the decoder to be used for decoding.
-The mapping is done via parameters.
+The subscriber has only one parameter (``map``), which is the map between the encoding that was used to encode the frames, and the libav decoder to be used for decoding.
+The mapping is done by creating entries in the ``ffmpeg_image_transport.map`` parameter.
 To tell the subscriber to use the ``hevc`` decoder instead of the default ``hevc_cuvid`` decoder for decoding incoming ``hevc_nvenc`` packets set a parameter like so *after* you started the viewer:
 ```
 ros2 param set <name_of_your_viewer_node> ffmpeg_image_transport.map.hevc_nvenc hevc
 ```
 You also need to refresh the subscription (drop down menu in the viewer) for the parameter to take hold.
-If anyone ever figures out how to set the parameters when starting the viewer, please report back.
+If anyone ever figures out how to set the parameters *when* starting the viewer (rather than afterwards!), please update this document.

 ### Republishing